PhanstielLab/bedtoolsr/README.md

 ## Installing

-bedtoolsr can be installed directly from guthub using the following commands:
+bedtoolsr can be installed directly from GitHub using the following commands:

 ```
 install.packages("devtools")